 About Us

 Oneonta Concert Association is the area’s oldest concert association.
-Now in its 95th season, OCA continues to offer area concertgoers world-class programs in chamber music, dance, jazz, orchestra, and traditional music, all at an affordable price.
+Now in its 96th season, OCA continues to offer area concertgoers world-class programs in chamber music, dance, jazz & blues, orchestra, and traditional music, all at an affordable price.
 It all started in 1928, when representatives from New York City’s Community Concerts came to Oneonta to discuss plans to bring quality concerts to communities across the U.S. The first concert was on February 13, 1929.
 Hundreds of acclaimed programs have followed.
 Read Oneonta City Historian Mark Simonson’s account of OCA’s beginnings here: https://oneontaconcertassociation.org/wp-content/uploads/2012/12/OCA-75th-Reprint-by-Mark-Simonson.pdf In 2013, City of Oneonta, NY, Mayor Richard Miller honored OCA with a Mayoral Proclamation recognizing OCA’s 85th anniversary and its mission in the community.

 OCA TODAY: VENUES, PROGRAMS, AND PARTNERSHIPS